junxit/us-congress-bills-113/metadata.md

 - 2014-01-28 — Committee on Indian Affairs.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 With written report No. 113-136.
 - 2014-01-28 — Committee on Indian Affairs.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 With written report No. 113-136.
 - 2014-01-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 299.
+- 2014-03-12 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1595; text as passed Senate: CR S1595)
+- 2014-03-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S1595; text as passed Senate: CR S1595)